-• Ethical Food Choices
+Ethical Food Choices

 When sourcing food and beverages for our offices Softwire seeks opportunities to make ethical choices, including short supply chains, to minimise exposure to modern slavery risks.
 For example, Softwire has partnered with a company that sources fruit from the UK and Europe and plants trees in Africa to support sustainable produce and local communities.
-In addition, we purchase meat produce from nearby retailers so that the local community directly benefits from our presence, and our fishmonger and bakeries are committed to reducing the length of their supply chains.
+In addition, we purchase meat produce from nearby retailers and locally sourced milk is hand delivered so that the local community directly benefits from our presence.
+The fishmonger, and bakeries we purchase from are committed to reducing the length of their supply chains.
+Softwire's Manchester office procures soft drinks from companies that do all production and canning locally, reducing the risk of exploitation found in complex or outsourced operations.